cockroachdb/docs/v20.1/add-constraint.md

 - If a new column has a default value or is a [computed column](computed-columns.html) that would have contained values that violate the new constraint.
 {{site.data.alerts.end}}

-### Add the foreign key constraint with `CASCADE`
+### Add a foreign key constraint with `CASCADE`

-To add a foreign key constraint, use the steps shown below.
+To add a cascading foreign key constraint, use the steps shown below.

 Given two tables, `customers` and `orders`: